The Ending Blow Out

 Sally dies, the truth is buried, and Jack uses her scream in a B-movie

 The ending of Blow Out is widely considered one of the bleakest in American cinema.
-Jack wires Sally with a microphone during Philadelphia's Liberty Day celebration, hoping to catch Burke incriminating himself.
-Burke kills Sally instead.
-Jack arrives seconds too late, cradling her body as fireworks explode above them — De Palma composing a tableau of patriotic celebration around a dead woman who was murdered because she got too close to a political conspiracy.
+Jack wires Sally with a transmitter during Philadelphia's Liberty Day celebration, hoping to catch Burke incriminating himself.b28 Burke, impersonating reporter Frank Donahue, lures Sally to the Port of History rooftop and strangles her with a wire garrote.b32 Jack arrives seconds too late, kills Burke with Burke's own knife, and lifts Sally's body as the Liberty Day fireworks finale dies out around themb34 b35 — De Palma (in Blow Out, as director) composing a tableau of patriotic celebration around a dead woman who was murdered because she got too close to a political conspiracy.

 De Palma refused to change the ending despite pressure from everyone

 The studio wanted Sally to survive.
 Nancy Allen lobbied for a different ending.
-The expectation — Travolta as star, Allen as love interest, the conventions of the thriller genre — all pointed toward rescue.
+The expectation — Travolta (in Blow Out, as actor) as star, Allen as love interest, the conventions of the thriller genre — all pointed toward rescue.
 De Palma understood what he was denying the audience and did it anyway.

 "That's what the public expects, it seems, when you have John Travolta and a pretty girl." — Brian De Palma, Interview Magazine (2011)